 - The Matterhorn – Switzerland √

 Mount Kilimanjaro – Africa √

 Mount Kilimanjaro is a dormant volcano in Tanzania and is the highest mountain in Africa at a height of around 4,900 metres (16,100 ft).
 It is also part of the 7 summits which is the highest mountains in each of the seven continents.
-Depending on where you read it is estimated that between 35,000 and 50,000 people attempt to climb Mount Kilimanjaro each year with only 60 – 70% make it to the summit.
+Depending on where you read it is estimated that between 35,000 and 50,000 people attempt to climb Mount Kilimanjaro each year with only 60 – 70% making it to the summit.

 I made the summit Uhuru Peak on the morning of my birthday and am I not going to lie I was exhausted from the lack of sleep.
-Though that all disappeared once everyone started singing Happy Birthday to me on the summit.
+However that all disappeared once everyone started singing Happy Birthday to me on the summit.
 I thought to myself Wow it is not every day that you spend your birthday on the highest point of Africa.
-You do feel like your on top of the world up there!
+You do feel like you on top of the world up there!

 Mount Everest – Himalayas Nepal √

 At a whopping 8,848 m (29,029 ft) Mount Everest is the highest mountain in the world.
 It is located on the international border between Nepal and China (Tibet).
-It is the ultimate climb on most adventurers wish list and the summit can be reached by two main routes, one from the southeast in Nepal (known as the “standard route”) and the other from the north in Tibet.
+It is the ultimate climb on most adventurers’ wish list and the summit can be reached by two main routes, one from the southeast in Nepal (known as the “standard route”) and the other from the north in Tibet.

 Read More – Hints for tackling Everest Base Camp

 The likelihood of trying to climb Mount Everest is very slim for most of us but we can always dream.
 However, if you love the outdoors and you want to see Everest (not just in pictures or on the TV), then doing a trek to Everest Base Camp can be just as fulfilling and rewarding, as it is a minimum two week round trek.